-2. If using JDK 8, use Maven properties to hold the locations of the annotated JDK and ErrorProne javac.jar.
+2. If using JDK 8, use a Maven property to hold the location of the Error Prone javac.jar.
 They were declared as Maven dependencies above.
-To set the value of these properties automatically, you will use the

-Maven Dependency plugin.
+To set the value of these properties automatically, you will use the Maven Dependency plugin.